supabase/wrappers/docs/usage.md

 #### Auth (Supabase)

-If you are using the Supabase platform, this is the recommended approach for securing your Firebase service account credentials.
+If you are using the Supabase platform, this is the recommended approach for securing your [Stripe API key](https://stripe.com/docs/keys).

 Create a secure key using pgsodium
 ```sql